 Environment Victoria is coordinating a campaign congratulating State Labor MPs on what has been done, but urging them to to go further.
 Get on board and contact your local Labor MP (or one nearby if you are not in a Labor seat).
 Details can be found here.

-On 21 May school students around Australia will be striking for the climate.
+On 15 October school students around Australia will be striking for the climate.
 The strikers will be sending a powerful message to the Morrison Government that if they care about the future, they must stop throwing money at the fossil fuel industry and abandon their plan for a ‘gas-led recovery’.
-Everyone is welcome to attend the strike rallies which will be held in all the capital cities.
-In Melbourne, strikers will gather at the Treasury Gardens at 1:00 pm.
-Set the date aside and support the school strikers on 21 May!
+The form of the strike will depend on the COVID restrictions in place at time.
 You can find full details here.

 Keep in Touch!